LukasWoodtli/WebPage/content/seven_concurrency_models.md

 *"This means that lock acquisition and release have to take place in the same method and have to be strictly nested."*

-*"Note that declaring a method as `synchronized` is just syntactic sugar for surrounding the method’s body with the following:"*
+*"Note that declaring a method as `synchronized` is just syntactic sugar for surrounding the method's body with the following:"*

     :::java
     ​synchronized ​(this) {​